Auguste Laurent

-Auguste Laurent (14 November 1807 – 15 April 1853) was a French chemist who helped in the founding of organic chemistry with his discoveries of anthracene, phthalic acid, and carbolic acid.
+Auguste Laurent (14 November 1807 – 15 April 1853) was a French chemist who helped in the founding of organic chemistry with his discoveries of trichloroethylene, anthracene, phthalic acid, and carbolic acid.

 He devised a systematic nomenclature for organic chemistry based on structural grouping of atoms within molecules to determine how the molecules combine in organic reactions.
-He studied under Jean-Baptiste Dumas as a laboratory assistant and worked with Charles Frédéric Gerhardt.
-He died in Paris from tuberculosis.
+He studied under Jean-Baptiste Dumas as a laboratory assistant.
+At that time, the weight of carbon was considered to be 6.
+Laurent thought that a weight of 12 was more logical, and started drawing structures on that basis.
+He published his work in conjunction with Charles Frédéric Gerhardt.
+Shunned by Dumas, he eked out a living teaching in the mineral engineering lab - where he taught a young Louis Pasteur how to crystalize tartaric acid.
+Laurent died in Paris from tuberculosis.
+Alexander Williamson in England read Laurent's writing, leading to the Williamson Ether Synthesis that confirmed the validity of Laurent's approach.